Rules exist for a reason. We make them enforceable.

 The problem is that rules and systems are completely disconnected.
 Rules live in PDFs, wikis, and people's heads.
 Meanwhile, AI models generate content, code ships through pipelines, contracts get drafted, and messages flow out — none of it verified against the rules that supposedly govern the organization.

-When something goes wrong — PHI in a chatbot response, a hardcoded secret in production, an unauthorized guarantee in a sales email — the organization says “but we had a policy for that.”
+When something goes wrong — an AI agent quoting an unauthorized guarantee, a hiring decision that violates the Colorado AI Act, PHI leaked in a chatbot response — the organization says “but we had a policy for that.”
 They did.
 It just wasn't enforced.

 Unenforced rules are just wishes.
 We built Aguardic to change that.